motopress/getwid/readme.txt

 * Improved the way to modify reCAPTCHA Site Key and Secret Key.
 * Improved Contact Form block - Google reCAPTCHA applied to all Contact Forms if Site Key and Secret Key are set.
 * Removed Captcha - Contact Form child block.

-= 2.0.4, Jan 08 2024 =
-* Fixed an issue with the Accordion, Toggle, Tabs, Icon, Section blocks that may cause errors in the widgets editor.

-= 2.0.3, Nov 17 2023 =
-* Improved email formatting for contact form submissions.

 --------